40 Clever Ways to Repurpose Old Kitchen Items

 ++++++++

 Make beautiful shabby chic tassels using mini salt shakers and tops from old salt shakers.
-These decorative tassels can be used in so many ways such as tie-backs for curtains, to decorate baskets, or as a drawer or light pulls.
+These decorative tassels can be used in many ways, such as tie-backs for curtains, to decorate baskets, or as drawer or light pulls.
 I used a combination of ribbon and ripped fabric scraps to make them.

 Photo of three salt shakers used upcycled into tassels.
 Two are silver New York City mini tea pot shakers with a red, white and blue tassel below.
 The other is a tassel made out of just the silver top of a round salt shaker.